TimHanewich/centauri/R&D/readme.md

         - Increase telemetry buffer size to allow for longer flights
         - Recording of flight statistics after each armed: max G-Force, start + stop battery voltage, etc.
         - Add "last received" (in miliseconds) to telemetry, tracking how long it has been since a control command (or anything from transmitter) has been received
+        - Save PID settings to local storage when receiving it.
+And then check for them and auto-load on boot.
+Make sure to send msg about this to transmitter so it knows it pre-loaded PIDs from memory

 ## Notable Commits
 - `b1a1ab5dbd9689bbb8738018d4c9fa073f36ae01` - last commit with asynchronous design for LL-MCU before going to a single, synchronous loop